nealbrophy/java_foundations_1Z0-811_study-notes/README.md

 # Java Notes
-This repo contains my study notes for the `Java` language in [Jupyter Notebooks](https://jupyter.org/).
+This repo contains my study notes for `Java SE 8` in [Jupyter Notebooks](https://jupyter.org/).
 In order to be able to execute the code examples in the notebooks you can install [BeakerX](http://beakerx.com/).